Gear GuidesTravelTips

 Best For: Those who want to explore more of Germany

 The Rheinsteig trail will take you on an epic adventure, experiencing all of what Germany has to offer from fairytale lands to vineyards.
-Done in total, starting from Bonn to Wiesbaden, the trail takes around 3 weeks to complete but can be broken down into 21 sections.
+Done in total, starting from Bonn to Wiesbaden, it takes around 3 weeks to complete but can be broken down into 21 sections.
 This 320 km trail follows the Rhine river the whole way and will be your guide, taking you up steep cliffs, through fields and medieval towns.
 On an evening, you should take your time to explore the restored towns that truly look like something out of a fairytale, and make sure to look out for the old castles in the distance.
 You may also need to refuel in one of the many wineries along the way, which we think is essential to endure the distance.

 Ridestore recommends: